nrxus/recipes/src/meals/chinese_dumplings.md

 ## Cooking directions
 ### Fresh dumplings
-Boil water, then put in dumplings.
-Don't overcrowd the pot.
+Boil water, then turn heat down to medium.

-Turn heat down so water is at a simmer.
-Cook dumlpings until they float, about 5 minutes.
-Wait for another minute or so, then immediately remove with a slotted spoon.
-Overcooked dumplings will fall apart
+After putting dumplings in pot, continue heating until water boils again.
+Then pour in cold water until it stops boiling.
+Repeat one more times.

 ### Frozen dumplings

-Coming soon
+Boil water, then turn heat down to medium.

+After putting dumplings in pot, continue heating until water boils again.
+Then pour in cold water until it stops boiling.
+Repeat two more times.